Socket Stream#

 • Performs TLS handshake

-• Waits for encryption to complete (using timeout)
+• Waits for encryption to complete (using the stream timeout)

 STARTTLS pattern#